blacklabelops/volumerize/README.md

 You can pass duplicity options inside Volumerize.
 Duplicity options will be passed by the environment-variable `VOLUMERIZE_DUPLICITY_OPTIONS`.
 The options will be added to all blacklabelops/volumerize commands and scripts.
 E.g. the option `--dry-run` will put the whole container in demo mode as all duplicity commands will only be simulated.

+And you have ability to set duplicity mode: incremental or full backup with `VOLUMERIZE_DUPLICITY_MODE`

 Example:

 ~~~~